 What is the communication activity?
 Please describe in terms of who is involved, when it happens, where it happens and why it is a difficult situation for you.
+What are the sources of difficulty in the activity?
+What are some possible solutions?

-What information and practical skills are necessary to apply the solutions?
+What information and practical skills are necessary to apply the

+solutions?

+How can you test the solutions?